drfknoble/machine_vision_tutorials/tutorial_5/README.md

-# OpenCV Tutorial 5: Thresholding an Image
+# OpenCV Tutorial 5: Applying Morphological Operations to an Image

-Welcome to my tutorial on how to apply morphological operators on an image using OpenCV.
+Welcome to my tutorial on how to apply morphological operations to an image using OpenCV.

 ## Introduction